Written by our personal injury lawyers in Charlottesville

-The parent can be sued for monetary damages if either someone at the party is hurt or a third party is injured.
+According to our personal injury lawyers in Charlottesville, the parent can be sued for monetary damages if either someone at the party is hurt or a third party is injured.
 Under Virginia law, parents can be found liable for negligence if they provided the alcohol to a minor and the minor causes injury to another, or even him or herself.

 Criminal charges can also be filed, such as contributing to the delinquency of a minor.
 Providing or allowing underage persons to possess or consume alcohol is a Class I misdemeanor punishable by up to one year in jail and/or a $2,500.00 fine.
 If you purchase or give alcohol to a minor, you can lose your driver’s license for up to a year.

 Should you or a minor child become involved in an underage drinking incident resulting in personal injury or death, you can contact the law firm of Wilson & Hajek to discuss these many laws that govern most situations involving auto or home personal injury resulting from alcohol consumption.

 You can collect for injuries.
 Call the personal injury law firm of Wilson & Hajek.

 Personal injury lawyers in Charlottesville serving all of central Virginia.